Roadshow Films Pty Ltd v iiNet Ltd

+Roadshow Films Pty Ltd & others v iiNet Ltd (commonly known as AFACT v iiNet) was a case, commenced in the Federal Court of Australia, and then heard on appeal in the Full Federal Court and High Court of Australia.

+The litigation was commenced by Roadshow Australia and other movie and television studio members of the organisation then known Australian Federation Against Copyright Theft (AFACT) against iiNet, which in 2008 was Australia's third-largest Internet service provider (ISP).

+The trial was one of the first to be live-tweeted in Australian courts, and was done so with permission of the judge.

-Roadshow Films Pty Ltd & others v iiNet Ltd (commonly known as AFACT v iiNet) was a case in the Federal and High Courts of Australia between members of the Australian Federation Against Copyright Theft (AFACT) and other movie and television studios and iiNet, Australia's second-largest Internet service provider (ISP).
-The alliance of 34 companies unsuccessfully claimed that iiNet authorised primary copyright infringement by failing to take reasonable steps to prevent its customers from downloading and sharing infringing copies of films and television programs using BitTorrent.
+AFACT claimed that iiNet authorised primary copyright infringement by failing to take reasonable steps to prevent its customers from downloading and sharing infringing copies of films and television programs using BitTorrent.

 The trial court delivered judgment on 4 February 2010, dismissing the application and awarding costs to iiNet.
 An appeal to the Full Court of the Federal Court was dismissed by Emmett and Nicholas JJ (Jagot J dissenting).
 A subsequent appeal to the High Court was unanimously dismissed on 20 April 2012.

-This case is important in Australian copyright law because it tests copyright law changes required in the Australia–United States Free Trade Agreement, and set a precedent for future law suits about the responsibility of Australian Internet service providers with regards to copyright infringement via their services.
+This case is important in copyright law of Australia because it tests copyright law changes required in the Australia–United States Free Trade Agreement, and set a precedent for future law suits about the responsibility of Australian Internet service providers with regards to copyright infringement via their services.